code-and-share/datafeed-frontend/PROJECT_NOTES.md

   * If new session, first site again :ok:
   * Receive second selection :ok:
   * Save selection orderly :ok:
-  * Print both selections :ok:
-    * ERROR: At this point my code just sends the same code to anyone going for the main page.
-I need to move this logic around:
   * Save current phase in cookies :ok:
-    * Selection calls a different url :ok:
-    * First page is redirected to phase/001
   * Array of results becomes array of objects [ session_id, results[]]
+  * Save selections by session_id, only show those
+  * Print only selections for this session_id
   * Make object IDs numbers or get a different value to send at Javascript
   * Return message after all phases including all selections
   * ...